 On this page:

 Audiologic, or hearing, rehabilitation helps people with hearing loss.
 Rehabilitation, or rehab for short, helps people relearn skills that they have lost.
-If an older child or adult loses her hearing, rehab can help her learn to hear again.
+If an older child or adult loses their hearing, rehab can help them learn to hear again.

 Babies and young children born with hearing loss have not learned to listen and talk.
 They need to learn these skills, not relearn them.
 Hearing treatment for these children is habilitation, not rehab.